braddschick/dragon/README.md

 # Dragon
-    HTML5 Drag _n_ Drop slim <5kb library for quick and easy deployment to any web application.
+    HTML5 Drag and Drop slim (< 5_kb_) library for quick and easy deployment to any web application.

 ## Usage
 Simple and straight forward...